-This first appeared in The Havok Journal June 17, 2016.
+This first appeared in The Havok Journal on June 17, 2016.

 But…the accommodations must be made by the women themselves!
-Yes you heard right, the woman are going to need to adapt as much, if not more than the males to this new environment.
+Yes, you heard right, women are going to need to adapt as much, if not more than the males to this new environment.

 The last time I qualified my statements by giving a bit of my background, I got chided by fellow NCOs and Officers for pushing my resume, so I’ll refrain from that.
 Suffice it to say I have worked in combat arms units, Airborne units, and worked with conventional and SOF units; so the remarks I make today are educated and based on experience.

 - Women will need to meet ONE standard, the MALE standard.
 Combat doesn’t accommodate the lowest common denominator.
 There are two standards in combat: victory or death!
 Yes, I understand that a unit can only move as fast as the slowest individual and this is relative to the whole unit.
 But where do we draw the line?
 Since male PT standards have been the standard for infantry for decades, and since females are the newcomer, it only stands to reason that the lowest standard should be the male one by age group.